Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Parks & Recreational AreasRailroads & Streetcars.
 In addition, it is included in the NYC Parks series list.

 Location.
 40° 44.862′ N, 73° 59.91′ W. Marker is in Manhattan, New York, in New York County.
 It is in Chelsea.
-Marker is on West 26th Street west of 8th Avenue, on the right when traveling east.
+It is on West 26th Street west of 8th Avenue, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: New York NY 10001, United States of America.
 Touch for directions.

 Penn South Playground Marker - wide view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, April 29, 2021
+Photographed by Andrew Ruppenstein, April 29, 2021

 2. Penn South Playground Marker - wide view